Label text data for training your model for Custom sentiment analysis

 Data labeling guidelines

-After preparing your data, designing your schema and creating your project, you will need to label your data.
-Labeling your data is important so your model knows which words will be associated with the entity types you need to extract.
-When you label your data in Language Studio (or import labeled data), these labels are stored in the JSON document in your storage container that you have connected to this project.
+After preparing your data and creating your project, you will need to label your data.
+Labeling your data is important so your model knows which documents will be associated with the sentiments you need.
+When you label your data in Language Studio (or import labeled data), these labels will be stored in the JSON file in your storage container that you've connected to this project.

 As you label your data, keep in mind: